For Our Love Of War

 Cator argues that all of this relies on the disparity between the signifier and the signified and an unquestioned blurring of reality between the child’s world and the adult’s world, where each is parodying the other.
 His work focuses on the overlap between these two points of perception and how war inhabits a perpetual space, engulfing both the world of the child and that of the adult.

 "Photography is a tool to negotiate our idea of reality.
 Thus it is the responsibility of photographers to not contribute with anaesthetic images but rather to provide images that shake consciousness." - Joan Fontcuberta

 For Our Love Of War, is an ongoing project begun in 2004.
 There have been three exhibitions to date, Spoon & Fork in 2008, The Aesthetics of Disappearance in 2014 and Rescription in 2018.

-UtterBooks is planning a major exhibition of For Our Love Of War in November 2019.
+UtterBooks staged a major exhibition, For My Love Of War, in November 2019.